 Name Date

-sing online resources or other sources, record the Your report is not complete unless all topics are
+As you conduct your research using online resource information on the lines below.
+Your report is not covered in some way.

-Name of the disease being resea rched:
+Name of the disease being researched:

 The cause(s) of this disease:

+The symptoms of this disease:

-Treatments for the disease duri ng the Civil War:
+Treatments for the disease during the Civil War:

-Modern treatments for this dise ease:
+Modern treatments for this disease: